-Martinsville.
-Both FedEx and The Home Depot will still be represented on their respective cars at each of those Farm Bureau Insurance will also sponsor a fourth JGR entry at three races in 2009 on the No. 02 Toyota at the Oct.
-17 Charlotte race, the Nov.
-8 Texas race and the November 2 series finale at Homestead.
+Logano at the Oct.
+25 race at Martinsville.
+Both FedEx and The Home Depot will still be represented on their respec-tive cars at each of those races.

+Farh Bureau Insurance will also sponsor a fourth JGR entry at three races in 2009 on the No. 02 Toyota at the Oct.
+17 Charlotte race, the November 22 series finale at Homestead.
 The driver for those three races will be announced later.
-"Farm Bureau Insurance has been an outstanding partner with us and we're thrilled to have them on these six Cup races this year," Joe Gibbs Racing president J.D.
-Gibbs said.
-"We were able to generate a lot of excitement for the May 9 race at Darlington them last year and we'll work hard this year to provide their agents, members and cus-Insurance will be on the No. tomers a program to be proud 20 Toyota driven by Joey of now in our Cup program."
+"Farm Bureau Insurance has been an outstanding partner with us and we're thrilled to have them on these six Cupraces this year."
+Joe Gibbs Racing president J.D.
+Gibbs Racing president J.D.
+Gibbs Raid.
+"We were able to generate a lot of excitement for them last year and we'll work hard this year to provide their hard this year to provide their agents, members and cus-tomers a program to be proud of now in our Cup program."

-EASTERN KENTUCKY Late Model driver Josh McGuire is gearing up to race in Florida.
+photos courtesy of DT52 Photos/Battle of the Bluegrass EASTERN KENTUCKY Late Model driver Josh McGuire is gearing up to race in Florida.
 Several area drivers will venture to Florida to race during the month of February.

+Riggs to drive No. 36

-VETERAN COACH JACK PACK is in his second stint as Prestonsburg High School boys' basketball coach.
-SPECIAL TO THE TIMES MOORESVILLE, N.C. -Tommy Baldwin Racing announced Monday that Scott Riggs will drive the No. 36 Toyota for the 2009 NASCAR season.
-Riggs, formerly with Haas CNC Racing will start his sixth season in Cup Series competition.
+SPECIAL TO THE TIMES

+MOORESVII.LE, N.C. - Tommy Baldwin Raeing announced Monday that Scott Riggs will drive the No. 36 Toyou for the 2009 NASCAR scason, Riggs, formerly with Haas CNC Racing will start his sixth season in Cup Series commentation.

+Hans CNC Rucing will start his sixth season in Cup Series competition.

 Riggs climbed his way up the ranks in NASCAR competition after starting in the Truck Series in 2000.
-In 2002, Riggs was given the Nationwide Series rookie of the year honors after winning two events and earning eight top-five finishes, 16 top-10s and five poles in 24 starts.
-Since making his Cup debut in 2004, Riggs has earned four top-five finishes, 16 top-10s and three poles in 167 starts.
-The '09 season finds the 38-year-old native of Bahama, N.C., eager to embark on a new chapter of his racing career, driving for the newly TBR.
-Tommy formed Baldwin, who will hold the title of both owner and crew chief, announced the formation of his new race team earlier this month (read more).
-"I look forward to working with Tommy," Riggs said.
+In 2002.
+Riggs was given the Nationwide Series rookte of the year honors after winning two events and earning eight top-five finishes, 16 top-10s and five poles in 24 starts.
+Since making his Cup debut in 2004.
+Riggs has earned four top-five finishes, 16 top-10s and three poles in 167 starts.

+The '09 senson finds the system of the poles of the top-five finishes, 16 top-10s and three poles in 167 starts.

+The '09 senson finds the careful of the finishes, 16 top-10s and three poles in 167 starts.

+The '09 senson finds the finishes, 16 top-10s and three poles in 167 starts.

+The '09 senson finds the top-five finishes, 16 top-10s and three poles in 167 starts.

+The '09 senson finds the top-finishes, 16 top-10s and three poles in 167 starts.

+The '09 senson finds the top-finishes, 16 top-10s and three poles in 167 starts.

+with Tommy," Riggs said.
 "I think we can work together to build something really strong.
-I feel fortunate to work with someone like Tommy who has' so much experience." of experience at the Cup level and time behind the wheel in NASCAR's new car, brings credibility and marketability to the new team.
-TBR plans on competing in the Daytona 500 in February with plans to run a full schedule in the Cup Series.
-"Having Scott Riggs on board is a huge stepping stone for Tommy Baldwin Racing,' Baldwin said.
-"He's a top-caliber driver and I look forwardto seeing the success we can have together."
-As of Friday, no sponsor has been named for the No. 36 Tovota.
+I feel fortunate to work with build something really strong.
+I feel fortunate to work with someone like Tommy who has so much experience.

+Riggs, with multiple years of experience at the Cup level and time behind the wheel in NASCAR's new car, brings credibility and marketability to the new team.
+TBR plans on competing in the Daytona 500 in february with plans to run a tull schedule in the Cup Series.

+"Having Scott Riggs on board is a huge stepping stone for Tommy Baldwin Racing."
+Baldwin said.
+"He's a top call ber driver and I look forward to seeing the success we can have together."

+As of Friday, no sponsor

+have together."

+As of Friday, no sponsor has been named for the No. 36